 Wednesday, December 4, 2013 at 3 pm

 Screening of three Chaplin shorts: The Pawnshop, Easy Street and The Immigrant, presented by Cecilia Cenciarelli of the Cineteca di Bologna.
 Live piano accompaniment by Neil Brand.
 Details for this screening on the Cinémathèque Française website.
-The Immigrant Restaurant scene

-La Cinémathèque de Bologne, étapes et diversité d’un parcours, includes a discussion with Gian Luca Farinelli, director of the Bologna Cinematheque, and a talk by Cecilia Cenciarelli on the Chaplin archives and the restoration of the Chaplin Mutuals.
+Thursday, December 5, 2013 at 9:30 am La Cinémathèque de Bologne, étapes et diversité d’un parcours, includes a discussion with Gian Luca Farinelli, director of the Bologna Cinematheque, and a talk by Cecilia Cenciarelli on the Chaplin archives and the restoration of the Chaplin Mutuals.
 Details on the Cinémathèque française website.